-5.4.7 Enrolment
+5.5.7 Enrolment

-- (a) Each employer to whom clause 5.4 applies shall as soon as practicable as to both current and future eligible employees: - (i) Notify each employee of the employees entitlement to occupational superannuation. - (ii) Consult as may be necessary to facilitate the selection by employees of an appropriate fund within the meaning of clause 5.4.4. - (iii) Take all reasonable steps to ensure that upon the determination of an appropriate fund, each eligible employee receives, completes, signs and returns the necessary application forms provided by the employer, to enable that employee to become a member of the fund; and - (iv) Submit all completed application forms and any other relevant material to the Trustees of the fund. - (b) Each employee upon becoming eligible to become a member of a fund determined in accordance with clause 5.4 shall: - (i) complete and sign the necessary application forms to enable that employee to become a member of that fund; and - (ii) return such forms to the employer within 28 days of receipt in order to be entitled to the benefit of the contributions prescribed in clause 5.4.2. - (c) Where an employer has complied with the requirements of clause 5.4.7(a) and an eligible employee fails to complete, sign and return the application form within 28 days of the receipt by the employee of that form, then that employer shall: - (i) Advise the eligible employee in writing of the non-receipt of the application form and further advise the eligible employee that continuing failure to complete, sign and return such form within 14 days could jeopardise the employee's entitlement to the occupational superannuation benefit prescribed by clause 5.4. - (ii) In the event that the eligible employee fails to complete, sign and return such application form within the specified period of 14 days be under no obligation to make any occupational superannuation contributions in respect of such eligible employee excepting as from any subsequent date from which completed and signed application form is received by the employer. - (iii) In the event that the eligible employee fails to return a completed and signed application form within a period of 6 months from the date of the original request by the employer, again advise that eligible employee in writing of the entitlement and that the receipt by the employer of a completed and signed application form is a pre-requisite to the payment of any occupational superannuation contributions. - (iv) At the same time as advising the eligible employee pursuant to clause 5.4.7(c)(iii), submit both to the Chief Industrial Inspector, Brisbane and to the Secretary of the Union a copy of each letter forwarded by the employer to the eligible employee pursuant to clauses 5.4.7(c)(i) and 5.4.7(c)(iii). - (d) Where an employer fails to provide an eligible employee with an application form in accordance with clause 5.4.7(a)(iii) the employer shall be obliged to make contributions as from the date of operation of this clause or from the date the employee became the "eligible employee" if that occurs thereafter provided that the eligible employee completes, signs and returns to the employer an application form within 28 days of being provided with the application form by the employer.
-Where the eligible employee fails to complete, sign and return an application form within such period of 28 days the provisions of clause 5.4.7(c) shall apply.
+- (a) Each employer to whom clause 5.5 applies shall as soon as practicable as to both current and future eligible employees: - (i) notify all employees of their entitlement to occupational superannuation; - (ii) consult as may be necessary to facilitate the selection by employees of an appropriate fund within the meaning of clause 5.5.4; - (iii) take all reasonable steps to ensure that upon the determination of an appropriate fund each eligible employee, receives, completes, signs and returns the necessary application forms provided by the employer to enable that employee to become a member of the fund; and - (iv) submit all completed application forms and any other relevant material to the trustees of the fund. - (b) Each employee upon becoming eligible to become a member of a fund determined in accordance with clause 5.5 shall: - (i) complete and sign the necessary application forms to enable that employee to become a member of that fund; and - (ii) return such forms to the employer within 28 days of receipt in order to be entitled to the benefit of the contributions prescribed in . - (c) Where an employer has complied with the requirements of clause 5.5.7(a) and an eligible employee fails to complete, sign and return the application form/s within 28 days of receipt of that form/s, then that employer shall:

+- (i) Advise the eligible employee in writing of the non-receipt of the application form/s and further advise the eligible employee that continuing failure to complete, sign and return such form/s within 14 days could jeopardise entitlements to the occupational superannuation benefit prescribed by clause 5.5. - (ii) In the event that an eligible employee fails to complete, sign and return such application form/s within the specified period of 14 days be under no obligation to make any occupational superannuation contributions in respect of such eligible employee excepting as from any subsequent date from which completed and signed application form/s is received by the employer. - (iii) In the event that an eligible employee fails to return a completed and signed application form/s within a period of 6 months from the date of the original request by the employer, again advise that eligible employee in writing of the entitlement and that the receipt by the employer of a completed and signed application form/s is a pre-requisite to the payment of any occupational superannuation contributions. - (iv) At the same time as advising the eligible employee pursuant to clause 5.5.7(c)(iii) submit both to the Chief Industrial Inspector, Brisbane and to the Secretary of Union a copy of each letter forwarded to the eligible employee pursuant to clauses 5.5.7(c)(i) and 5.5.7(c)(iii). - (d) Where an employer fails to provide an eligible employee with an application form/s in accordance with clause 5.5.7(a)(iii) the employer shall be obliged to make contributions as from the date of operation of clause 5.5 or from the date an employee became an "eligible employee" if that occurs thereafter, provided that an eligible employee completes, signs and returns to the employer an application form/s within 28 days of being provided with the application form/s by the employer.
+Where an eligible employee fails to complete, sign and return an application form/s within such period of 28 days the provisions of clause 5.5.7(c) shall apply. - 5.5.8 Unpaid contributions